mmeiburg/juicy/README.md

 ## How it works?

 The basics implementation is just a list of `MonoBehaviours` which are hidden on a `GameObject` and styled with some editor magic.
-Additionaly some effects are done by using <a href="http://dotween.demigiant.com/">DoTween</a> as a tweening libary.
-And my own pooling solution <a href="https://github.com/mmeiburg/unityPoolboy">PoolBoy</a>
+Additionaly some effects are done by using <a href="http://dotween.demigiant.com/">DoTween</a> as a tweening libary and my own pooling solution <a href="https://github.com/mmeiburg/unityPoolboy">PoolBoy</a>

 ---